theory/pgenv/README.md

     $ pgenv version
     10.4

-Please note that `current` is a command synonim for version:
+Please note that `current` is a command synonym for version:

     $ pgenv current
     10.4